The White-striped Agaves: A Gallery of Desert Dazzle

 Agave ‘Blue Emperor’*.
 Probably the least controversial of the primary hybrids in cultivation in terms of its pedigree.
 Reportedly A. macroacantha x victoriae-reginae or the reverse cross and certainly looks it throughout its life.
 ‘Blue Emperor’ has a distinct glaucous cast to their blue-gray leaves when well-grown, small marginal teeth for much of their length, one to several visible tubercles on the lower leaf surfaces near the tip, and dark brown to glossy black apical spines.
 Rancho Soledad is reported to have introduced this plant into cultivation.

-Terminal spines on all these plants hurt a lot if you get stabbed by one.
+Terminal spines on all these plants hurt a lot if you get stabbed by one, so take care when siting them.

 Agave ‘Little Shark’.
 Reported to involve the same parents and looks suspiciously similar in life, down to the presence of tiny tubercles on the lower leaf tips.
 Perhaps a sibling that was also propagated on, or just the same clone exhibiting the effects of a bit of mutation in PTC.